 Writing a correct program is important, but learning to do it yourself is more important.
 Do talk to other students about solving the problems and about learning the languages, library, compilers, and program development tools.
 Do use the computer science CS help desk.
 But ...
 Do not look at other students' (current or previous) code for the projects.
 Do not spend your time searching for the project solutions on the Internet.
 Do not allow other students (current or future) to examine or copy your code for the projects.
 Do not buy and sell solutions to the projects.
-Do not denigrate the honest work of other students by valuing the "answer" to the project over the learning of the language.
 All programs are analyzed and a measure of similarity with other programs from many sources is calculated.
 Projects whose programs are very similar to other programs will receive no credit.
 This policy is necessary to ensure that students take reasonable action to avoid and prevent plagiarism, and to ensure the proper recognition of independent effort.

 Include your name and e-mail address in all program files you submit for the projects.
 (Do not include your student number.)
 If you are working together, make sure your partner's name is also in the file.
 Here is an example header (using Java style comments):